IWC - The International Watch CompanyCopyright © David Boettcher 2006 - 2017 all rights reserved.

 The term "targette" translates literally as "slide" or "bolt" and refers to a lever set mechanism.
 The lever set mechanism was often used in hunter cased watches.
 It is similar to the push-pin set mechanism, but instead of pushing in a pin to engage the hand setting, you pull out a lever.
 The lever is only accessible when the hunter cover is open, providing a safety mechanism against accidentally altering the time set.
 This feature was originally introduced in America for Railroad watches to make it difficult to accidentally adjust the time.
 When calibre 64 movements were used in open faced wristwatch cases, it was a very simple modification to make the mechanism push-pin set rather than lever set.

-In 1917 IWC introduced versions of calibres 63 and 64 that had stem winding and setting, these were called 63T and 64T, the T standing for "tirette" meaning to pull.
+Some time between the 1908 catalogue and the 1917 catalogue, IWC introduced versions of calibres 63 and 64 that had stem winding and setting, these were called 63T and 64T, the T standing for "tirette" meaning to pull.
 In this calibre the keyless work is changed from winding to hand setting by pulling the crown away from the case, the accompanying axial movement of the stem moves the setting lever to put the keyless mechanism into the hand setting configuration.

 Calibre 63 and 64 Variations